Atithi Tum Kab Jaoge?

+Indiagames also released a mobile video game based on the film.

 Plot

 Puneet Bajpai (Ajay Devgn), a movie scriptwriter, lives with his Bengali interior-designer wife Munmun (Konkona Sensharma) and their six-year-old son Ayush in a high-rise apartment in Goregaon in Mumbai.
 Ayush repeatedly hopes for a guest to arrive at their home.
 The couple's happy life is upended when Lambodar Chacha (Paresh Rawal), a distant uncle of Puneet's, turns up unannounced one morning and slaps the guard, causing a commotion.
 Lambodar was searching for a son of his late cousin Putani (Puneet's father) and, finding Puneet, refers to him as Pappu—which he is not accustomed to—and proceeds to take over the couple's life by making unreasonable demands, gargling loudly early in the morning, eating heavily and farting loudly.
 The couple is at their wits' end before long, but Ayush is overjoyed.

 Lambodar interferes in every aspect of their lives, from forcing the maid to quit her job after she is tired of being ordered around by him (much to Munmun's dismay), to incessantly trying to catch Puneet's attention, to bringing in strangers as newly formed friends he met on the way or calling him when he is not around.
 Others, however, are impressed by his display of devotion at the local temple, or his apparent ability to cure backaches by kicking the sufferer in their rear.
 A desperate Puneet, on one occasion, gets himself arrested so that he can complete his script without Lambodar's well-meant interference.

-One day Puneet brings Lambodar to his film set, built on a grand scale and directed by the well known Ranjeet Taneja.
+One day Puneet brings Lambodar to his film set, built on a grand scale and directed by the well-known Ranjeet Taneja.
 There, Lambodar requests an actor (Viju Khote)—Kaalia of Sholay fame—repeatedly to repeat his famous dialogue from that film (How many men were there?
 Two), much to the latter's vexation.
 A distraught Kaalia tries to escape Lambodar and reaches the set of a mansion, which is to be blown up on the count of two.
 However, an undeterred Lambodar once again asks Kaalia to say his dialogue, and on hearing the word 'two', the bomb operator blows up the mansion well before time, leading to an irate Taneja firing Puneet, who defends Lambodar when Taneja tries to insult him.